aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/preserve-single-quote-prefix-of-cell-value-or-range/_index.md

             // Access cell A1
             const cell = ws.cells.get("A1");

-            // Put some text in cell, it does not have Single Quote at the beginning cell.value = "Text";
+            // Put some text in the cell; it does not have a single quote at the beginning cell.value = "Text";

             // Access style of cell A1